-Vienna – Filled to the brim with imperial architecture, world-class museums, refined Kaffeehäuser (coffee houses) and an air or elegance, it’s easy to see why Vienna is world-renown for it’s old world charm and as one of the most beautiful capitals in the world.
+Vienna – Filled to the brim with imperial architecture, world-class museums, refined Kaffeehäuser (coffee houses) and an air of elegance, it’s easy to see why Vienna is world-renown for its old world charm and as one of the most beautiful capitals in the world.
 But there is also a modern, contemporary scene here like no other in Europe.
 Find out all Vienna’s secrets with these Twenty-Five Top Things to Do in Vienna!

-Munich– A more boring version of Vienna in my mind, there is still a lot to love about Munich and it does have almost as much history.
+Munich– A more boring version of Vienna in my mind, there is still a lot to love about Munich, and it does have almost as much history.
 If you can plan your visit around the one-of-a-kind Oktoberfest or the German Christmas Market season.
-Otherwise a day trip To Neuschwanstein Castle is always a winner, no matter which season you visit it and all these awesome things to do in Salzburg are right on your doorstep!
+Otherwise, a day trip To Neuschwanstein Castle is always a winner, no matter which season you visit it and all these awesome things to do in Salzburg are right on your doorstep!